Working for an icon

 To answer this completely reasonable question, I decided to follow the theme of my own novel and consult the signs.

 Yes, the actual signs.
 From the universe.
-Or God.
-Or probably even Taylor Swift.
 Over the last few years, I’ve been into this whole phenomenon — looking for signs when I need a little life feedback.
 Should I buy the trendy barrel jeans, or will I resemble an Oompa Loompa?
 Coffee or tea?
 Should I ask the cool mom at my kid’s school to be friends?
 Not entirely life-changing things.
 But today, with the publication date for my debut novel, Lavender, inching closer (July 15.
-Go ahead, I’ll wait while you add it to your calendar), I sent up a little prayer: Am I really meant to release this book into the world?
-And if so… could you maybe send me a sign or two?
+Go ahead, I’ll wait while you add it to your calendar), I asked the question: Am I really meant to release this book into the world?
+And if so… show me a sign or two?
 More specifically, I asked for a heart.
 It felt fitting — it’s a major symbol in the story, and also, frankly, the thing I poured into every single page.

 And, guess what?